When it comes to being able to take back something you’ve bought, it doesn’t get much better in the world of retail than the Costco return policy.

 It may depend on how persuasive you are face-to-face.
 As with all returns, it’s up to the manager to make a final decision about whether or not to accept your return.

 “If you’re not completely satisfied with your order, please speak with the staff at your local Costco Tire Center,” the company says online.

 We’re not advocating that you buy tires from Costco, use them up and then return them to get your money back nor should you do that with batteries.

 But the nice thing is that Costco has a consumer-friendly safeguard in place so it doesn’t have to come to that.
 Its five-year Road Hazard Warranty protects your wallet from tread wear damage and tire failure for 60 months after purchase.

 Read more about buying tires at Costco here.

 As a general rule, items purchased through special order kiosks or that are customized in some way can’t be returned.

-You can read more about Costco Photo services here.
+You can read more about Costco’s photo services here.

 Should a dispute arise when you try to return something, remember that all returns are processed at the manager’s discretion.
-Finally, returning things too often could lead to your membership being cancelled!
+And understand that, if you try to abuse the policy, it could lead to your membership being canceled!